ziutek/kasia.go/README.md

 ## How to use "Kasia.go"?

-Kasia's native interface contains one function and three methods:
+Kasia native interface contains one function and three methods:

     func New() *Template
     func (*Template) Parse(str string) os.Error